grpc-ecosystem/grpc-gateway/docs/_docs/customizingyourgateway.md

 // handleStreamError overrides default behavior for computing an error
 // message for a server stream.
 //
-// It uses a default "502 Bad Gateway" HTTP code; only emits "safe"
+// It uses a default "502 Bad Gateway" HTTP code, only emits "safe"
-// messages; and does not set gRPC code or details fields (so they will
+// messages and does not set the details field (so it will
-// be omitted from the resulting JSON object that is sent to client). func handleStreamError(ctx context.Context, err error) *runtime.StreamError {
+// be omitted from the resulting JSON object that is sent to client). func handleStreamError(ctx context.Context, err error) *status.Status {
-	code := http.StatusBadGateway
+	code := codes.Internal
 	msg := "unexpected error"
 	if s, ok := status.FromError(err); ok {
-		code = runtime.HTTPStatusFromCode(s.Code())
+		code = s.Code()
-		// default message, based on the name of the gRPC code msg = code.String()
+		// default message, based on the gRPC status msg = s.Message()
 		// see if error details include "safe" message to send
 		// to external callers
-		for _, msg := s.Details() {
+		for _, msg := range s.Details() {
 			if safe, ok := msg.(*SafeMessage); ok {
 				msg = safe.Text
 				break
 			}
 		}
 	}
-	return &runtime.StreamError{
+	return status.Errorf(code, msg)
-	    HttpCode:   int32(code),
-	    HttpStatus: http.StatusText(code),
-	    Message:    msg,
 }
-}
 ```

 If no custom handler is provided, the default stream error handler
 will include any gRPC error attributes (code, message, detail messages),
 if the error being reported includes them.
 If the error does not have
 these attributes, a gRPC code of `Unknown` (2) is reported.
-The default
-handler will also include an HTTP code and status, which is derived
-from the gRPC code (or set to `"500 Internal Server Error"` when
-the source error has no gRPC attributes).

 ## Replace a response forwarder per method
 You might want to keep the behavior of the current marshaler but change only a message forwarding of a certain API method.